flare-foundation/docs/docs/infra/fassets/deploying-agent.md

 If you don't have available lots, check if the vault and pool [collaterals are enough](../../tech/fassets/collateral.md#the-collateral-ratio).

+### Upgrade Your Agent to Support BTC

+1. Repeat the steps to [clone and set up the Tools repository](#clone-and-setup-the-tools-repository).
+2. Generate a new `secrets.json` file using this command by replacing the `MANAGEMENT_WALLET_ADDRESS` with your cold wallet address:

+    ```console
+    yarn key-gen generateSecrets --user --agent MANAGEMENT_WALLET_ADDRESS --other -o secrets.json
+    ```

+3. Make a copy of your old `secrets.json` file, open it, and replace the owner and user testBTC addresses and private keys from the generated `secrets.json` in the previous step.
+    A new instance with your old `secrets.json` file that includes your BTC addresses is created.
+4. In the [FlareFAssetsBot Telegram channel](https://t.me/FlareFAssetsBot), run `/register_btc_address ADDRESS`, where `ADDRESS` is your TestBTC address in the `secrets.json` file.
+    Your TestBTC address is registered, an amount of TestBTC is sent to the address, and your API key is returned.
+5. In your `secrets.json` file, add the `btc_rpc` parameter to the `apiKey` section.
+6. Prepare the agent for FTestBTC:

+    ```console
+    yarn agent-bot --fasset FTestBTC create --prepare
+    ```

+7. Choose a suffix for your agent's collateral pool and fill in the `poolTokenSuffix` field in the `tmp.agent-settings.json` file with it.
+    The `poolTokenSuffix` should only include uppercase letters, numbers, and the `-` symbol.
+    This suffix will be used for the [FAsset Collateral Pool Token](../../tech/fassets/collateral.md#pool-collateral).
+For example, if you use `MY-ALPHA-AGENT-1`, it would be `FCPT-TBTC-MY-ALPHA-AGENT-1`.

+8. If you need more TestBTC, request more from the [TestBTC faucet](https://bitcoinfaucet.uo1.net/).
+9. Top up your `owner.testBTC` address from `secrets.json` with at least 0.5 TestBTC.
+10. Create the agent by specifying the FAsset and agent settings, noting that this operation can take up to 10 minutes because the FAssets verifies the underlying assets.
+This command will print out your agent's address.

+    ```console
+    yarn agent-bot --fasset FTestBTC create tmp.agent-settings.json
+    ```

+11. Deposit collaterals for your agent:

+    ```console
+    yarn agent-bot depositCollaterals AGENT_ADDRESS LOTS --fasset FTestBTC
+    ```

+12. Register your agent as available to the network by executing this command replacing the `AGENT_ADDRESS` with your agent address:

+    ```console
+    yarn agent-bot enter AGENT_ADDRESS --fasset FTestBTC
+    ```

 ## Running the Agent

 The agent bot responds to all requests made to the agent vaults you have created.